IntroductionWhat to expect when applying for a job at DOC.

 We’re required to notify all our appointments on our intranet if the appointment is permanent or longer than six months.
 The provisional appointment period is 14 days.
 If there are no successful appointment reviews, you'll receive a letter confirming your appointment.

 All appointments are made subject to the Public Service Act.

 Visas and international applicants

 We consider any international applicant who holds a valid visa entitling them to work in New Zealand – where the duration of the work is covered by the duration of the visa.

 If we're seeking to recruit internationally, we'll usually say so in the advertisement.
-As a public sector employer, DOC has an obligation to fill any vacancy with a suitably qualified New Zealander.
-Where this isn't possible, we may recruit internationally.
+As a public sector employer, Te Papa Atawhai has an obligation to fill any vacancy with a qualified applicant who has the right to work in New Zealand.

 Skills shortage areas include certain IT roles, specialised Scientists, Senior Technical Planners and Finance professionals.